oroinc/documentation/commerce/cloud/maintenance/faq.rst

 For security reasons, you cannot download backups with the sensitive data from OroCloud.
 However, you can create a :ref:`sanitized backup <orocloud-maintenance-use-sanitized-backup>`, :ref:`configure it as necessary <orocloud-maintenance-advanced-use-sanitization-conf>`, and use it for your needs.

 The upgrade failed.
-What are the recommended steps to have application ip and running ASAP?
+What are the recommended steps to have application IP and running ASAP?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the upgrade step that has failed, there are two recovery strategies.